All Episodes

 In the spring of 2005, well before the first press account disclosing the existence of the terrorist surveillance program, and that would have been the New York Times leak, the administration began exploring options for seeking FISA court approval.

-Well I read that and I said, why do you need it?
+Well, I read that and I said, why do you need it?

 Why are you seeking FISA court approval, which is what the left was demanding?

-And uh one of the reasons why was they knew that the FISA court couldn't cooperate on streamlining the process.
+And one of the reasons why was they knew that the FISA court couldn't cooperate on streamlining the process.

 You know what the legal system's like.